 When implementing xID at your website, you need to decide how you want to present the xID-dialogues.
 These can either be presented through a window unattached to your website, inline (iframe) or through a re-direct.
 Please also see the technical documentation on this issue.

 Window is the easiest implementation of xID, since it requires minimal interference on your website.
 It also works well on mobile devices.
 However, remember that the dialogue window might fall behind the browser window on the users desktop, and its easy to loose track of the xID process for the user.
+A window implementation might initiate popup blockers depending on individual browser settings, and especially when using the login hint XID:unsolicited.
+Note this special use case for in-app browsers when selecting a window implementation.

 A re-direct implementation will take control of the entire browser window, redirecting the user to the xID dialogues.
 The user will no longer see your website until they either finish or cancel the xID process and the URL will change as well.
 Note that the important elements of the xID-dialogue, like the logo, cancel button and changing the xID user, become easy to ignore, due to their placement along the edges of the browser window.
 On the other hand, re-direct works excellent on mobile phones.
 We recommend this implementation on mobile phones.

 With an inline (iframe) implementation, the xID dialogues can either become an integrated part of your website or be placed "in front" on your website (see the example below).
 This way the focus is set on the dialogues and the user will have to cancel or finish the xID-process to return to your website.
 As an iframe gives a poorer user experience on mobile phones, we recommend implementing xID as an iframe for desktop and as a redirect for mobile phones.
-Note the releasenote with a special mark for iframe: Known issues

-4. Provide the user a way to disconnect his xID from your website
+4. Provide the user a way to disconnect his xID from your website (logging out)

 5. Show explanatory error messages to the user when something is wrong